|Platform 360, PS3, Win, Mac, Linux, PS Vita, iOS, PS4|

 Fez sees main character Gomez entrusted with a magic hat and a terrifying mission: to explore a new dimension and save his universe from tearing itself apart.
 Right away, Fez is mining familiar memories — the hero who starts the game sleeping in his peaceful village and the implication that Gomez is just a little different from the rest of his tribe.
 The pixelated look is familiar, the music is a chiptune throwback (though an admittedly fantastic one) — everything is so retro it hurts.

-Where other nouveau-retro games pay their respects to the Marios, Zeldas, and Dragon Warriors that many of us in our thirties grew up with, Polytron has its eyes on a different tier of game with Fez, games like Faxanadu and Castlevania II.
+Where other nouveau-retro games pay their respects to the Marios, Zeldas, and Dragon Warriors that many of us in our 30s grew up with, Polytron has its eyes on a different tier of game with Fez — games like Faxanadu and Castlevania 2.
 Hard games.
-The games you would walk away from for days, or weeks (or, in my case with Castlevania II, at least a year) like an excavation at an insurmountable impasse.
+The games you would walk away from for days or weeks (or, in my case with Castlevania 2, at least a year), like an excavation at an insurmountable impasse.

 Fez takes this farther than the 2D plane that limited the games it references.
-Gomez's magic hat lets you rotate his world left or right, revealing reality to be built on the four outward facing surfaces of a cube, and operating with optical illusion-as-law — if you can align the world to appear traversable, it is.
+Gomez's magic hat lets you rotate his world left or right, revealing reality to be built on the four horizontal-facing surfaces of a cube, and operating with optical-illusion-as-law — if you can align the world to appear traversable, it is.
 This mechanic isn't new, but Fez's puzzles don't stop at perspective.
-Instead, Fez forces players to shift planes to interact with objects in various ways for a single element of a puzzle, leading to sweeping, multi-faceted solutions.
+Instead, Fez forces players to shift planes to interact with objects in various ways for a single element of a puzzle, leading to sweeping, multifaceted solutions.

 But it's the more subtle clues that can drive you to madness.
 For example, while Fez uses controller vibration to indicate impact and movement like other games, it might be hours before you realize that vibration is used for something else, and even longer before you understand what the hell Fez is trying to tell you with it.